nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

    where state actually comes into play.
 In hooks, this part is a little bit confusing, since there is no constructor.
 Here's one way to think about it.

-1. The first time the functional component is rendered (after being mounted), React will allocate any state variables that are declared via calls to `useState()`.
+1. The first time the function component is rendered (after being mounted), React will allocate any state variables that are declared via calls to `useState()`.
 This is stored in memory by React and the initial value is the argument passed to `useState(initialValue)`.
 1. This is also why React cares that these calls should not be wrapped in conditional logic or